Podcast: Play in new window | Download

 So she did what homeschool moms do: she created it herself.

 She started teaching human development in homeschool co-ops and local groups.
-Out of that feet-on-the-ground teaching experience, she developed a textbook that average high schoolers could read and understand, with enrichment exercises for those wanting honors credit, and eventually added video components for visual learners.
+Out of that feet-on-the-ground teaching experience, she developed a textbook that average high schoolers could read and understand, with enrichment exercises for those wanting honours credit, and eventually added video components for visual learners.

 More About Vicki Tillman & Homeschool High School Podcast